Book an appointment using SetMore

 Chart a course for your divorce with an attorney

 If you do not attempt to plan a course for your divorce to take, your spouse will surely do so for you.
 Controlling people not only want to control their own life but want to control yours as well.
 Divorce is all about change.
 Change in your relationship status, change for your children, change in where you live, and possibly even change in how you view yourself.
 How do you want to come out at the end of your divorce?
-Asking yourself this question can help you problem solve and create goals that allow you to be stable, content, and productive after your divorce.
+Asking yourself this question can help you problem solve and create goals that allow you to be stable, content, and productive after you divorce a controlling husband or wife.

 First and foremost, speak to an attorney who practices family law and has experience not only in successfully handling divorce cases for clients but also has an opinion or “plan of attack” when it comes to opposing parties that are extremely controlling.
 Having an advocate by your side who can assist you in managing the big picture goals of your divorce while helping you maintain your day-to-day sanity is priceless while a divorce is ongoing.
 There is no complete proof method to preserving your mind during a divorce but having someone available who can help you adjust your plan based on the present circumstances is significant.